 We test and run in over 100 pairs of running shoes per year, to try to bring you the best advice possible.
-Our TOP 5 list for each main category is the best place to look for a quick overview, or use our SHOE WIZARD to help us give you a personal selection to find a shoe that suits you.
+Our Best Shoes of 2020 is the best place to look for a quick overview, or use our SHOE WIZARD to help us give you a personal selection to find a shoe that suits you.

 5. How many running shoes do I need?

 Maybe a strange question but it is very relevant!
 Running is very repetitive, and overuse injuries are common.
 You strike the ground and push off almost exactly the same each stride, time after time after time.
 Having more than one pair of running shoes that are different can seriously help this issue, as you will run, land and take off slightly different, in different shoes – which could really help the micro fatigue issues caused by repetition – the modern equivalent is IPHONE THUMB, where you get a sore thumb by tying the same day after day – same principle.